 We have our own 5DW email!
 If you wish to contact us, please do so with the secure form below - we will be checking it regularly.
 We welcome your comments and suggestions.

-5DW will have outdoor PE on a Tuesday and indoor PE on a Thursday.
+5DW will have outdoor PE on a Wednesday with Bristol Rugby and indoor PE on a Tuesday.

 Homework (including reads) will be checked on a Wednesday.